synologistical/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0/Update-MgBookingBusinessCalendarView.md

   - `[Duration <TimeSpan?>]`: The length of the appointment, denoted in ISO8601 format.
   - `[EndDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
-For example, '2019-04-16T09:00:00'.
+    - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
     - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
-See below for possible values.
+See below for more possible values.
-  - `[FilledAttendeesCount <Int32?>]`: The current number of customers in the appointment.
+  - `[FilledAttendeesCount <Int32?>]`: The current number of customers in the appointment
-  - `[IsLocationOnline <Boolean?>]`: True indicates that the appointment will be held online.
+  - `[IsLocationOnline <Boolean?>]`: If true, indicates that the appointment will be held online.
 Default value is false.
   - `[JoinWebUrl <String>]`: The URL of the online meeting for the appointment.
   - `[MaximumAttendeesCount <Int32?>]`: The maximum number of customers allowed in an appointment.
-  - `[OptOutOfCustomerEmail <Boolean?>]`: True indicates that the bookingCustomer for this appointment does not wish to receive a confirmation for this appointment.
+  - `[OptOutOfCustomerEmail <Boolean?>]`: If true indicates that the bookingCustomer for this appointment does not wish to receive a confirmation for this appointment.
   - `[PostBuffer <TimeSpan?>]`: The amount of time to reserve after the appointment ends, for cleaning up, as an example.
 The value is expressed in ISO8601 format.
   - `[PreBuffer <TimeSpan?>]`: The amount of time to reserve before the appointment begins, for preparation, as an example.
 The value is expressed in ISO8601 format.
   - `[Price <Double?>]`: The regular price for an appointment for the specified bookingService.
   - `[PriceType <String>]`: Represents the type of pricing of a booking service.
-  - `[Reminders <IMicrosoftGraphBookingReminder1[]>]`: The collection of customer reminders sent for this appointment.
+  - `[Reminders <IMicrosoftGraphBookingReminder[]>]`: The collection of customer reminders sent for this appointment.
 The value of this property is available only when reading this bookingAppointment by its ID.
     - `[Message <String>]`: The message in the reminder.
     - `[Offset <TimeSpan?>]`: The amount of time before the start of an appointment that the reminder should be sent.
 It's denoted in ISO 8601 format.
     - `[Recipients <String>]`:
   - `[SelfServiceAppointmentId <String>]`: An additional tracking ID for the appointment, if the appointment has been created directly by the customer on the scheduling page, as opposed to by a staff member on the behalf of the customer.
+Only supported for appointment if maxAttendeeCount is 1.
   - `[ServiceId <String>]`: The ID of the bookingService associated with this appointment.
-  - `[ServiceLocation <IMicrosoftGraphLocation1>]`: location
+  - `[ServiceLocation <IMicrosoftGraphLocation>]`: location
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Address <IMicrosoftGraphPhysicalAddress1>]`: physicalAddress
+    - `[Address <IMicrosoftGraphPhysicalAddress>]`: physicalAddress
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[City <String>]`: The city.
       - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.